jorgenhenrichsen/SwiftAudio/README.md

     .skipBackward(intervals: [30]),
   ]
 ```
 These commands will be activated for each `AudioItem`.
-If you need some audio items to have different commands, implement `RemoteCommandable` in your `AudioItem`-subclass.
+If you need some audio items to have different commands, implement `RemoteCommandable` in a custom `AudioItem`-subclass.
 These commands will override the commands found in `AudioPlayer.remoteCommands` so make sure to supply all commands you need for that particular `AudioItem`.

 #### Custom handlers for remote commands
 To supply custom handlers for your remote commands, just override the handlers contained in the player's `RemoteCommandController`: